 Charge of Violation of Code of Conduct

-The Director of Community Standards reviews an alleged violation of University policy.
-If the Director determines a policy violation may have occurred, a charge letter is sent to the student.
+The Assistant Director of Community Standards reviews an alleged violation of University policy.
+If the Assistant Director determines a policy violation may have occurred, a charge letter is sent to the student.

-If the student takes responsibility for violating a policy, the staff member will appropriately sanction the student using the guidelines in the Student Handbook.
-If a student denies responsibility, the staff member will give the student the opportunity to participate in a Community Standards Hearing.
+If the student takes responsibility for violating a policy, the Community Standards Representative will appropriately sanction the student using the guidelines in the Student Handbook.
+If a student denies responsibility, the student will have the opportunity to provide a written statement with any evidence within two business days.

 Community Standards decisions may be appealed to the Vice President for Student Academic Life.
-Appeals must be filed online within 72 hours of receiving the written notification of the decision.
+Appeals must be filed online within three business days of receiving the written notification of the decision.
 The Vice President will decide whether or not there is a basis for appeal and, if so, upon consideration of the appeal may change any determination.
 The decision of the Vice President is final.